philippotto-hauber/nowcast-bip-ger/README.md

 The download of the ESI surveys is automated.
 However, the release dates need to be updated manually!
 To this end, update the file `aux_real_time_data/releasedates_ESIBCI_csv.csv` by entering the date of the release and the latest data point in the format e.g. 2023M4 for April 2023

 ### Configure the batch script

+With `DIR_ROOT` set to the desired directory where the subdirectories `Echtzeitdatensatz` and `Nowcasts` that will contain the raw data and vintages as well as the model output, respectively, the entire folder structure will be implemented automatically and requires no further action!

 ### Choose vintages